IGF Poland 2025

 Every few years, or even more frequently, a technology emerges in the digital world that, according to its proponents, is set to become so groundbreaking that it will transform the economy.
 Metaverse, blockchain, NFT, edge computing, and finally quantum technologies and artificial intelligence.
 We already know that some of them have not brought about a revolution.
 Others, especially the last two, still seem to have enormous potential.
 So where are the opportunities for real revolution?
 How can we distinguish truly transformative technologies from artificially generated hype that will not change the world but can be profitable?
 And what can be done to minimize the risks that inevitably accompany new technologies?

-This year's Forum will bring together experts representing all stakeholder groups.
+This year's Forum brought together experts representing all stakeholder groups.

-IGF Poland 2025 will be held in Polish language only and no interpretation will be provided.
+IGF Poland 2025 was held in Polish language only and no interpretation was provided.

-All sessions will be broadcast live.
-Links will be available here closer to the date.
+All sessions were broadcast live.
+Links to the recording:

-A final report in English will be available for download after the conference.
+A final report in English is available here for download.